robbert-harms/MDT/README.rst

 Note that ``python3-nibabel`` may need NeuroDebian to be available on your machine.
 An alternative is to use ``pip3 install nibabel`` instead.

 A Dockerfile and Singularity recipe are also provided for installation with Intel OpenCL drivers pre-loaded (e.g. for containerized deployment on a CPU cluster).
+For example, to install using Docker use ``docker build -f containers/Dockerfile.intel .``.

 **Windows**